 The TRU provides services to government, industry, academic and private institutions.
 These include research projects, consultancy reports and educational and training packages.

 Since 2015, the TRU team has conducted research across multiple tactical agencies covering initial training through to specialist selection and rehabilitation.

 Consultancy projects have included the development of evidence-based, tactically viable, reports to inform multiple agencies and the generation of injury management, assessments, and conditioning optimization frameworks.

 Education and training services use the latest research evidence and practical experience to provide workshops, courses or longer programs to tactical personnel as well as their support staff, such as physiotherapists, physical training instructors, and strength and conditioning coaches.

-TRU MONTHLY UPDATE: AUG 22
+TRU MONTHLY UPDATE: OCT 22

 U.S. National Strength and Conditioning Association's Tactical Annual Training Conference